-Located at the Henry Kaufmann Campgrounds in Wheatley Heights, Camp Kehilla provides a flexible, accessible, and personalized summer experience for neurodivergent children and young adults, ages 5-21.
-For almost three decades, Camp Kehilla has been a leader in creating an inclusive environment where individuals of varying abilities engage in traditional camp activities—such as swimming, arts and crafts, sports, and drama—alongside specialized adaptive programming.
+Located at the Henry Kaufmann Campgrounds in Wheatley Heights, Camp Kehilla provides a flexible, accessible, and personalized summer experience for neurodivergent children and young adults ages 5-21.
+Camp Kehilla is a leader in creating an inclusive environment where individuals of varying abilities engage in traditional camp activities—swimming, arts and crafts, sports, and drama—alongside specialized adaptive programming.

-By fostering independence, building confidence, and encouraging lasting friendships, Camp Kehilla cultivates a supportive space where every individual can thrive.
+Camp Kehilla cultivates a supportive space where every individual can thrive by fostering independence, building confidence, and encouraging lasting friendships.

 Lower Camp is divided into four groups: Little Dippers (ages 5 and 6), Star Hoppers (age 7), Marvelous Martians (ages 8 and 9 years), and Cosmic Comets (ages 10 and 11).
 Lower Camp features a smaller camper-to-staff ratio, allowing for appropriate supervision while encouraging campers’ independence.
 All groups take part in one trip each week and participate in a special event.